Pablo-Ramon-Muro/BSc-Physics-Thesis/README.md

 1. the background evolution of a Friedmann–Lemaître–Robertson–Walker universe with different energy contents and a constant equation of state;
 2. the $\chi^2$ fit of the $w_0w_a\mathrm{CDM}$ model (dynamical dark energy in the CPL parametrisation) to the DESI DR2 data, combined with BBN, a compressed CMB likelihood and compressed Pantheon+ supernovae;
-3. the expansion history of the best-fit CPL cosmologies, compared with fiducial $\Lambda\mathrm{CDM}$.
+3. the expansion history of the best-fit CPL cosmologies, compared with fiducial $\Lambda$CDM.

 The scripts are self-contained: all the measurements that enter the fit are written explicitly inside the code, together with the reference of the paper they were taken from, so no external data files are needed.